 Want to know how to make design center choices you won’t regret?
 I’m here to help.
 When we bought our current home, hubby and I got to have the full design center experience.
 This was our first new construction home that we were building “from the ground up”.
 This was a totally new experience for us.
 And let me tell you, as nice as it is to be able to pick every single design option in your home, it be overwhelming.
 I mean, you’re trying to make decisions you’re going to live with for the next 30 years.
 Or however long you plan to keep your house.
 So, keep reading and I’ll go over the top tips for making new home design center choices you won’t regret.
-Plus, you can grab this free New Home Design Center Checklist.
+Plus, you can go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now, let’s get started.

 New Construction Home Design Center Tips

 - Understand your design style – making design decisions for your new home becomes a lot easier when you understand your own style.
 Are you a farmhouse girl or would you prefer a lot more glam in your life?
 Knowing this about yourself will help you make better decisions when it comes to choosing flooring, finishes and fixtures for your new home.

 - Understand what makes design styles – so the next step after understanding your design style is to understand what makes your preferred design style stand out.
 For example, if you like mid-century modern, your choice in a light fixture will probably be a streamlined and angular metal design.
 But if you like more glam, I’d bet you’d prefer a crystal chandelier in that same space.
 What gets confusing is when you don’t know what you like.
 And don’t know how to match styles with your current furniture or even how to mix and match when you like multiple style.